AdDraw/veriNoC/README.md

 - **SymbiYosys** as a formal verification tool
 - Scripts should be written in Bash/Python/Tcl
 - Verilator should be at least `v4.022` to work with cocotb
-- IcarusVerilog has to be of version `11.0`
+- IcarusVerilog has to be of version greater than `11.0`

 > Cocotb Verilator support is experimental so for now it's not supported